vixalien/dotio2/blog/explosiv-blog.md

 ## Markdown?

-Markdown is a lightweight language that will convert plain text to formatted text.
+[Markdown][markdown] is a lightweight language that will convert plain text to formatted text.
 It's the language we'll use to write our own blog posts.
 It is used by bloggers, software developers and documentation writers.
-All those `README.md` files on GitHub are Markdown!
-You can [learn more about Markdown here][markdown].
-Below is a demo of Markdown:
+All those `README.md` files on GitHub are Markdown!.
+You can view the simple syntax of Markdown here:

 ```md
 # This is a heading